ichiro-its/ros2-ws-action/README.md

 ## Usage

-For more information, see [action.yml](./action.yml) and the [GitHub Actions guide](https://docs.github.com/en/actions/learn-github-actions/introduction-to-github-actions).
+To get started with the ROS 2 Build and Test Workspace Action, you can refer to the [action.yaml](./action.yaml) file for detailed configuration options.
+Additionally, if you are new to GitHub Actions, you can explore the [GitHub Actions guide](https://docs.github.com/en/actions/learn-github-actions/understanding-github-actions) for a comprehensive overview.

 ### Default Usage